Updates posted as available

 - Miller Grove ISD: The district will be closed through April 3 and will make decisions in two-week increments in the future.
 No extracurricular activities will take place on campus.
 Students and staff should plan to return March 30.
 The school will provide breakfast and a sack lunch between 9:30 a.m. and 11 a.m.
 For bus route students, bus drivers will deliver lunches.
 For non-bus route students, students may pickup lunches at school.
 To sign up for lunch, visit https://www.mgisd.net/.
 Those who need lunch can also email firstname.lastname@example.org, email@example.com or firstname.lastname@example.org.
 Students and families are also asked to complete the schoolwide technology survey in case cancellation of classes for longer than a week are necessary.
 Miller Grove FFA has also rescheduled their Community Clean-Up Day which has been slated for March 21.
 It will be rescheduled when classes resume.

-- Como-Pickton ISD: Como-Pickton CISD has extended its closure until April 10.
+- Como-Pickton ISD: Como-Pickton CISD has tentatively extended its closure until May 1, according to a statement from superintendent Dr. Greg Bower.
 Students can expect to return April 13.
 The district will begin Monday serving breakfast and lunch to students through a pickup service 10:15-11:15 a.m.
 Monday-Friday.
 Meals can be reserved the day before by calling 903-488-8895 between 8-11:30 a.m.
 Monday-Friday.
 If transportation is not available, meals can be delivered by school personnel starting at 10:15 each day.
-“We are embarking on something none of us have ever experienced in our lives,” Superintendent Greg Bower said in a statement released Thursday.
-“During these uncertain times, my administrative team and I will try our best to share as much information with you as possible.
-It is new to all of us, and I am sure we will make mistakes along the way.”

 - Saltillo ISD: Students and staff should plan to return April 6.
 Families will be contacted school staff to assess nutritional needs and instructional capabilities, according to Superintendent David Stickels.
 Those who have not been contacted and need assistance can contact the Saltillo ISD main office.
 Up to date info is available for students and families via IRIS telephone alerts, social media and the TEAM app.